qdrant/vector-db-benchmark/README.md

 2. What should be the format supported in the datasets?
 JSON lines are cross language and platform, what makes them easy to be parsed to whatever format a specific engine support.
-3. Should the scenario be tightly-coupled with the dataset or allow using different datasets?
-For simpler cases that may work, but there might be some specific problems that won't be possible for each dataset.
-4. How do we handle engine errors?
+3. How do we handle engine errors?
-5. The dataset should also have a file-based config, like engine.
+4.